-A cookie is a harmless text file that is stored in your browser when you visit almost any website.
-The usefulness of the cookie is that the website is able to remember your visit when you browse that page again.
-Although many people do not know, cookies have been used for 20 years, when the first browsers for the World Wide Web appeared.
+An cookie is a harmless text file that is stored in your browser when you visit almost any web page.
+The usefulness of the cookie is that the web is able to remember your visit when you return to browse that page.
+Although many people do not know it, cookies have been in use for 20 years, when the first browsers for the World Wide Web appeared.

 What is NOT a cookie?

-It is not a virus, nor a Trojan, nor a worm, nor spam, nor spyware, nor does it open pop-up windows.
+It is not a virus, not a Trojan, not a worm, not spam, not spyware, nor does it open pop-up windows.

 What information does a cookie store?

-Cookies do not usually store sensitive information about you, such as credit cards or bank details, photographs, your ID or personal information, etc. The data they store are of a technical nature, personal preferences, personalization of content, etc.
+cookies do not usually store sensitive information about you, such as credit cards or bank details, photographs, your ID or personal information, etc. The data they keep is of a technical nature, personal preferences, personalization of content, etc.

 The web server does not associate you as a person but with your web browser.
-In fact, if you regularly browse with Internet Explorer and try browsing the same web with Firefox or Chrome you will see that the web does not realize that you are the same person because you are actually associating the browser, not the person.
+In fact, if you regularly browse with Internet Explorer and try to browse the same web with Firefox or Chrome, you will see that the web does not realize that you are the same person because it is actually associating the browser, not the person.

 What kind of cookies are there?

 - Cookies necessary : Necessary cookies help make a web page usable by activating basic functions such as page navigation and access to secure areas of the web page.
 The website cannot function properly without these cookies.

 - Preference Cookies : Preference cookies allow the website to remember information that changes the way the page behaves or the way it looks, such as its preferred language or the region you are in.